dalecars/User-Centric-Frontend-Development-Milestone-Project/README.md

 # Kingdom Massage
 ### Project: User-Centric Frontend Development
 ___
-This is a website for Kingdom Massage located in Edinburgh and owned by Laura Gemmell.
+This is a website for Kingdom Massage a Health and Sports Injury Treatments clinic located in Edinburgh and owned by Laura Gemmell.
 The website highlights the health and sports injury treatments that Kingdom Massage offers, including the background history for each massage therapist and contact details to arrange a treatment.

 ___
 ### UX